synthotec/synthotec.github.io/Documentation/Classes/EntityMigration.md

+﻿---
+layout : default
+title : EntityMigration
+parent : Classes
+---
-﻿# EntityMigration
+# EntityMigration

 ## Description

-Initialize migration manager for a specific dataclass with optional remote selection for linking
+🗨️ Initialize migration manager for a specific dataclass with optional remote selection for linking

 ## Table of Contents